When we think about the future of work, we see Black women in the boardroom, starting businesses, and leading the next tech revolution.

 Attendance and Participation

 Showing up is an important part of getting the most out of your Girl Ambassador experience.
-We allow one excused absence for mentoring sessions, two excused absences for weekday virtual sessions, and two excused absence for in-person sessions.
+We allow two excused absences for weekday virtual sessions, and two excused absence for in-person sessions.
 We understand that emergencies happen and participants may need to be excused from class.
 We ask that participants and their parents communicate any anticipated absence with our program staff and make arrangements to make up any missed work.
 Participants who miss the maximum number of program sessions allowed may be removed from the program and/or forfeit part or all of the allotted program incentives.

 Benefits